GRitchie1/GRitchie1/README.md

 ### Hi I'm Gregor (He/Him)
-Senior Python Developer at TeamWeb.
+Senior Python Developer at Tour Amigo.

 I have a HND in Mechatronics from City of Glasgow College.
 I enjoy writing code, building robots and other DIY projects.